L-Arginine is an amino acid involved in numerous

 combination of exotic herbs from the Amazon jungle, India, China, Malaysia, and

-Africa, that provides a natural solution for those seeking an alternative to
+Africa, that provides a natural solution to those seeking an alternative to

 synthetic drugs.